lukasflu/Orientation_Thickness_Extraction_Geol_Maps/README.md

 ***
 PURPOSE:

 The "Orientation_Thickness_Extraction_Geol_Maps" routine is designed to automatically extract the orientation (dip direction / dip) and the stratigraphic thickness of a bedrock unit of interest from one, or more, geological vector maps.
 The routine first (script A) automatically extracts the top and base contacts of a specified lithostratigraphic unit.
 The second script B extracts the orientation along these contacts and estimates the stratigraphic thickness of the unit at a given locality based on the extracted orientation information.
 The third script C uses different numeric parameters to evaluate the reliability of the extracted orientation and thickness model output.
 This repository contains an example input data set to understand and test the routine.
-For more information and application examples, see **Nibourel et al. (2023)**: *add doi here*.
+For more information and application examples, see **Nibourel et al. (2023)**: https://doi.org/10.1016/j.jsg.2023.104865.

 Key words: geology, thickness, orientation, automated 3d info extraction